VargaJoe/sensenet-index-tools/README.md

 # SenseNet Index Maintenance Suite

 A comprehensive toolkit for managing and maintaining SenseNet Lucene.NET indexes.
-This suite currently includes tools for managing the LastActivityId value in SenseNet indexes, with plans to expand with more index maintenance capabilities.
+This suite currently includes tools for managing the LastActivityId value in SenseNet indexes and other index maintenance capabilities.

 ## Repository